CHAPTER FOUR

 “a barren land.”

 c.
-Thus, his short trip to the pork butcher’s becomes
+Thus, his short trip to the pork butcher’s becomes2.
+Returning home he finds on the hall floor a letter that gives

 something like a Ulyssean adventure.